-If you know anything about planning a wedding, you know it’s all in the details.
-From your something blue and table cards to centerpieces and floral arrangements, it’s a lot of work to get everything right — and rightly so: A wedding is one of the most important events in a gal’s life!
-Luckily, we’re here to help you cross one small (but major!) detail off your checklist: The Wedding Exit.
+If there’s one thing that makes for a memorable wedding, it’s the details.
+From your something blue and table cards to centerpieces and floral arrangements, it’s a lot of work to get everything right — and rightly so.
+A wedding is one of the most important events in a gal’s life!
+We’re here to help you cross one small (but major!) detail off your checklist: the wedding exit.
 Will you have your guests toss rice to send you off?
 Or will you go with something a little more unique?
-If you’re all about changing it up, check out these 24 non-traditional ways to send off the happy couple.
+If you’re all about changing it up, check out these 11 non-traditional ways to send off the happy couple.

-13. Glow Sticks: Throwing a night time affair?
+4. Glow Sticks: Throwing a nighttime affair?
 You’re going to need some lights.
-Even if you’re not throwing a rave, get the party started with some glow sticks while they simultaneously light the couple’s exit path. (via Wedding Wire)
+Get the party started with some glow sticks that simultaneously light the couple’s exit path. (via Getty)

-19. Confetti Push-Pops ($20): Colorful, mixed media confetti is all well and good, but what we’re really obsessing over are these plastic push-pops that holds it.
+6. Confetti Push-Pops ($3+): Colorful, mixed media confetti is all well and good, but what we’re really obsessing over are these plastic push-pops that hold it.
 And afterwards, your guests can keep the containers and make their own DIY pop treats.

-20. Paper Planes: We’re loving these pink paper planes, but you can go with any color that fits your scheme.
+7. Paper Planes ($225 for 225): We’re loving these neutral paper planes, but you can go with any color that fits your scheme.
 Stamp your initials on each plane for a unique and personalized touch.
-We envision an origami party in your near future… (via Southern Weddings)
+We envision an origami party in your near future…